connervieira/Predator/README.md

 ### Location Aware

-Predator supports GPX files to allow for correlating license plates detected in pre-recorded video to their physical coordinates.
+Predator supports both live GPS and static GPX files to allow license plates to be correlated to their physical coordinates.
 This makes information gathered from analyzing long streams of dashcam video much more useful and effective.

 ### Customizable Alerts

-Predator supports customizable real-time alerts, allowing the user to be notified when a license plate matching a hot-list is detected via audible sound alerts, visual cues, and push notifications!
+Predator supports customizable real-time alerts, allowing the user to be notified when a license plate matching a hot-list is detected via audible sound alerts, visual cues, and push notifications.

 ### Distraction Free